-The McDowell Road Redevelopment Committee is leading efforts to shape and promote quality redevelopment and revitalization projects in the area along McDowell Road from Seventh Avenue to State Route 51.
+The McDowell Road Redevelopment Committee is leading efforts to shape and promote quality redevelopment and revitalization projects in the area along McDowell Road from Seventh Street to State Route 51.
 As the northern bookend of Greater Downtown Phoenix, McDowell Road functions as a major artery between downtown and Valley freeways, Banner University Medical Center — Phoenix, in addition to Coronado and Garfield historic neighborhood districts — offering tremendous commercial potential.

 - Forming long-term public-private partnerships to identify issues, develop strategies, and provide ongoing outreach to the community